-- If we say no to your appeal, you then choose whether to accept this decision or continue by making another appeal. - If you decide to make another appeal, it means your appeal is going on to Level 2 of the appeals process (see below).
+If we say no to your appeal, you then choose whether to accept this decision or continue by making another appeal.
+2019 Evidence of Coverage for Anthem MediBlue Access (PPO) Page 192 Chapter 9.
+What to do if you have a problem or complaint (coverage decisions, appeals, complaints)

+If you decide to make another appeal, it means your appeal is going on to Level 2 of the appeals process (see below).